factor/factor/README.md

 The Factor source tree is organized as follows:

-* `build-support/` - scripts used for compiling Factor (not present in binary packages)
 * `vm/` - Factor VM source code (not present in binary packages)
 * `core/` - Factor core library
 * `basis/` - Factor basis library, compiler, tools